The Outlaw: Second release (1946-1947)

 The Outlaw was rereleased by United Artists in the first week of March 1946 at the Loew's theatre in Richmond, Virginia where it set a house record for the weekend.
 Six minutes were cut for the rerelease.
 Further release dates were set for Chicago, Atlanta and Norfolk, Virginia on March 14, 1946 and Salt Lake City on March 15.
 In its first week at the Oriental Theatre in Chicago, paired with a stage show featuring Russell, it grossed a house record $73,000 for the week.
 It set house records in most theatres it played in.
 The film faced further challenges with its advertising, which wasn't approved by the Motion Picture Association, and in September 1946, the film's seal of approval was revoked.
 As United Artists were not members of the Association, they didn't have to cease distribution.
 These issues limited the number of theatres where it could play and, by the end of 1946, the film had earned $1.75 million in theatrical rentals in the United States and Canada for United Artists.
 The film was banned in New York and city License Commissioner Ben Fielding threatened to revoke the license of any theatre that played the film.
-However, in September 1947, United Artists decided to defy the ban by showing the film in one their closed theatres, the Broadway Theatre, and Fielding decided not to take any action.
+However, in September 1947, United Artists decided to defy the ban by showing the film in one of their closed theatres, the Broadway Theatre, and Fielding decided not to take any action.
 By the end of its run in 1947, it had earned UA $2.5 million.

 For its Australian release, a new ending was shot to ensure that law and order prevailed.